 Kids' perfume is a novel product that works perfectly for playing dress up, and, as long as the scent remains subtle, perfume can be an age-appropriate and fun way to help kids feel a little more grown up.
 Liquid perfume is the best scented product for kids in terms of strength and safety.
 Perfume oils and solid perfumes are much more likely to result in a mess.
 The oils and solids take too long to absorb into the skin, making it easy for a child to dirty her hands and leave stains on everything she touches.

 Pour 2 tbsp vodka, 4 drops strawberry-scented oil, 3 drops bubblegum-scented oil and 2 drops lemon-scented oil into plastic bottle.
 Place lid on bottle and shake to mix.

 Add 1/3 cup distilled water and shake to mix.

 Test perfume and adjust scent as needed by adding oil to strengthen the scent, or distilled water to dilute it.

-- Always test homemade perfume before using it.
+Never allow young children to use perfume by themselves.
+If the child is young enough that he might drink or spill the mixture, he is too young to use it.
+The perfume is intended for children at least 8 years old.
+Always test homemade perfume before using it.
 Spray a tiny amount of the perfume on a small patch of skin on the child's arm.
 Wait 24 hours for a reaction.
 If no reaction is noted, then the recipe is probably safe for your child to use.